mnowotnik/noteflow.nvim/README.md

 of a note.
 It makes the following assumptions:

 - metadata is kept in a frontmatter.
-Frontmatter is a section of a note that is separated by a triple-dashed line "---".
+Frontmatter is a section of a note that is separated by a triple-dash line "---".
 Its content is in yaml format.
 For example:

 ```yaml
 ---